devfile/integration-tests/README.md

 | 4.9 | [devfile-integration-tests-main-v4.9.console](https://prow.ci.openshift.org/job-history/gs/origin-ci-test/logs/periodic-ci-devfile-integration-tests-main-v4.9.console-e2e-gcp-console-periodic) |

 # How to run integration tests on a local machine
-**NOTE**: This section covers the required test environment for macOS specifically, however the similar steps can be used for other OSes.
+NOTE: This section covers the required test environment for macOS specifically, however the similar steps can be used for other OSes.

 ## How to run Go ODO tests on a local machine
-**NOTE**: This test is based on [devfile library tests](https://github.com/devfile/library/tree/main/tests)
+NOTE: This test is based on [devfile library tests](https://github.com/devfile/library/tree/main/tests)
 1. clone the repository
 2. cd integration-tests
 3. Run ```Make test```